ROCm/rocSHMEM/docs/install.rst

   make -j 8 install

 Alternatively, we have script to install dependencies.
-However, it is not gauranteed to work and perform optimally on all platforms.
-Configuration options are platform dependent.
+Configuration options are platform dependent, so please review the script to check for fitness with your system.

 .. code-block:: bash
   export BUILD_DIR=/path/to/not_rocshmem_src_or_build/dependencies